hellohaptik/docs_haptik/docs/bot-builder/basic/bot-says.md

 ![bot says delay](assets/bot-builder-bot-says/follow_up.gif)

-> Note: Follow up message will be sent only if the user has not replied back after reaching that node and the chat is in Bot or Complete state.
+> **Note:** Follow up message will be sent only if the user has not replied back after reaching that node and the chat is in Bot or Complete state.
+To know more about all the States of a chat, please refer here (TODO).

 ## Priority of Responses:
 As explained above, the Response to be sent is chosen from a Top to Down order i.e.